Artistically, I see traditional weddings as a fascinating nod to the past.

-Once upon a time people dined in tuxes and gowns regularly.
+Once upon a time ago people dined in tuxes and gowns regularly.
 Their source of light was candles.
-Listening to music necessitated the physical presence of musical instruments and someone that can carry a tune.
+Listening to music required musical instruments and someone that can carry a tune.
 Electricity wasn't commonly in homes until the 1930s, the first radio broadcast of music was in 1906, and the phonograph (the first device to play music from a recording) was invented in 1877.
 Historically speaking, that was not that long ago.
 My dining room table was around before humans could listen to recorded music.

 Personally, I love weddings.
 I got married a few years ago and am still in the phase of life where there's no shortage of marriages to celebrate.
-It brings me such pleasure to capture the magic, love, and fun of weddings in art.
+It brings me such pleasure to capture the magic, love, and fun of weddings through painting.

 how i work

 I typically work from photos (my own and/or others) and have a wide degree of flexibility in creating custom creations as wedding gifts, commemorations, anniversary presents or just for fun.
 I can be available for live paintings at events.